bpelunit/bpelunit/README.markdown

   * ooCalc: ``net.bpelunit.framework.control.datasource.ods``.
 * A small utility for inlining a data source into a BPELUnit test specification file: ``net.bpelunit.utils.datasourceinliner``.

 These are regular Java projects.
 However, the core library and the data source types are also available as OSGi bundles.
 These are used by the Eclipse plugins, feature and update site defined under the ``tycho`` folder.
-Some of these plugins require external libraries: we have repackaged some of them as OSGi bundles in the ``tycho-deps`` folder.
+Some of these plugins require external libraries: we have repackaged some of them as OSGi bundles in the ``eclipse-deps`` folder, so you can import them while working from Eclipse.

 Building with Maven
 -------------------